 There are thirteen different types of the bacterium.
 Six of these - types A, B, C, W, X and Y - cause most of the disease cases worldwide.
 The most common types in the UK are B, C, W and Y. Since the MenC vaccine was introduced in the UK in 1999, there has been a big fall in cases of type C meningococcal disease (MenC).
-Around 90% of cases of meningococcal disease in the UK are currently caused by type B disease (MenB).
+Most of the cases of meningococcal disease in the UK are currently caused by type B disease (MenB).
 Since 2009, cases of MenW disease have been on the increase in the UK.

 See the Meningitis Research Foundation website for more detailed information on the signs and symptoms of meningitis and septicaemia.